 Assets | = | Liabilities | + | Equity |

-When you purchase assets using cash, there’s an offsetting effect only in the asset section—it will not affect liabilities and equity.
-To illustrate, let’s assume that the owner of Al’s Toy Barn purchased new action figures worth $5,000 using cash.
+When you purchase assets using cash, there’s an offsetting effect only in the asset section.
+One asset (the purchase) goes up, while another asset (cash) goes down.
+To illustrate, assume that the owner of Al’s Toy Barn purchased new action figures worth $5,000 using cash.
 The journal entry to record the purchase is:

 Toy inventory | 5,000 | |